Home » Articles » What you need to know about software license

 There are different variants of a permissive software license.
 These variants have different restrictions, copyrights, and requirements.
 Its use will also vary depending on the variant (private or commercial) and other stipulations.

-Public domain license
+2. Public domain licenses

 However, organizations should remember that public domain licenses may not often follow the best coding practices.
 They may not be within the acceptable standards of secured software.